norbert-s/SeleniumFramework/README.md

      In some projects a group of test automation engineers are interacting with the page objects,etc and are implementing methods, etc And other test automation engineers are working on creating tests -using the methods available.

-2. The driver itself is not exposed to the most outer layer -where the actual tests are created - most of the methods usually used will have had an implementation and therefore no need to overwrite them
+2. The driver itself is not exposed to the most outer layer -where the actual tests are created - most of the methods usually used will have had an implementation -in a generic methods impleemntation class- and therefore the driver instance is not needed in the most outer layer, and the methods are not needed to be overwritten, only be used

+      If there is a need to have access to the driver then the getter of the driver can be made protected - instead of package private OR if the access is allowed to only specific tests then it can be achieved through an interface to limit what is available.

       This approach is achieved by layering responsibility of classes/interfaces and hiding some of the methods